-Students must demonstrate continued proficiency in dosage calculations by passing a dosage calculations quiz with a minimum score of 90% in each clinical course prior to the first day of clinical as a mandate of the program for medication administration in the clinical setting.
+Students must demonstrate continued proficiency in patient safety to include but not limited to dosage calculations, medical terminology, lab values and anatomy and physiology, by passing a pre-clinical clearance quiz with the required minimum score in each clinical course prior to the first day of clinical as a mandate of the program for medication administration and patient safety in the clinical setting.

 Students will have two (2) opportunities to demonstrate proficiency as indicated by the following guidelines:

-- 1. First unsuccessful demonstration (Quiz Score < 90%) - The student meets with the instructor in a formal performance conference to review written documentation and the criteria for meeting the requirements for proficiency as well as a plan for remediation.
+- 1. First unsuccessful demonstration per course specific requirement: - The student meets with the instructor in a formal performance conference to review written documentation and the criteria for meeting the requirements for proficiency as well as a plan for remediation.

-- The student retests within a specified time\ period. - 2.
-Second unsuccessful demonstration (Quiz Score <90%) - The student meets with the instructor for a formal probation conference/report to review documentation, criteria for meeting the requirements as well as a plan for remediation. - The student retest within a specified time\ period.
+- The student retests within a specified time period. - 2.
+Second unsuccessful demonstration per course specific requirement: - The student meets with the instructor for a formal probation conference/report to review documentation, criteria for meeting the requirements as well as a plan for remediation. - The student will not be allowed to progress in the course and must meet with the program director to discuss progression.